 where $\alpha$ is the imaginary part of the least damped quasinormal mode.
 This is in full concordance with the numerical time-domain evolution of perturbations \cite{Brady:1996za,Brady:1999wd,Molina:2003dc}.
-Further in \cite{Cardoso:2017soq} it was shown that for scalar field perturbations of the Reissner-Nordström-de Sitter black hole the above balance leads to the statement that in the black hole spectrum must always exist the quasinormal mode respecting the following upper limit:
+Further in \cite{Cardoso:2017soq} it was shown that for scalar-field perturbations of the Reissner-Nordström-de Sitter black hole the above balance leads to the statement that in the black-hole spectrum must always exist the quasinormal mode respecting the following upper limit:

 This observation induced extensive further studies of the quasinormal modes of black holes and their relation to the Strong Cosmic Censorship \cite{Cardoso:2018nvb,Dias:2018etb,Mo:2018nnu,Destounis:2018qnb,Liu:2019lon,Luna:2019olw,Ge:2018vjq,Destounis:2019omd,Carballo-Rubio:2021bpr,Gan:2019jac,Xu:2019wak,Casals:2020uxa,Churilova:2021nnc}.